Skip to main content

 Taormina Castle

-When Taormina Castle was built is unknown.
-Most probably it was the site of the antique acropolis of the Greek town of Taormina.
-The Romans and later the Byzantines must have strengthened the site.
-In 902 AD the town fell to the Muslims after a siege of 2 years.
-They rebuilt the castle into its present form with a trapezoid plan adapted to the shape of the rock and crenelated walls.
+The construction date of Taormina Castle is unknown.
+Most likely, it was the site of the ancient acropolis of the Greek town of Taormina.
+The Romans and later the Byzantines probably strengthened the site.

 Gallery